 - Responding promptly to a child’s or parent’s concerns about the school or other pupils

-> - Marking registers accurately and punctually during morning and afternoon registration.
+- Marking registers accurately and punctually during morning and afternoon registration.
+Children are registered at 8.55 am.
 If pupils arrive at school after the close of the register (9:00am) without a written or verbal explanation from a parent, a late mark will be recorded.
-If a child arrives late after 9:20am it will be recorded as an unauthorised absence due to lateness.
+The school gates will be locked at 9.00 am.
+If a child arrives late after 9:00 am and needs to come through the front office, it will be recorded as an unauthorised absence due to lateness.
 The pupil’s name will be recorded in the late book in case of an emergency.

-> - Monitoring pupils, informing parents/carers in writing of irregular attendance, arranging meetings between them if necessary and referring the family to the Education Entitlement Team if the irregular attendance continues.
+- Monitoring pupils, informing parents/carers in writing of irregular attendance, arranging meetings between them if necessary and referring the family to the Education Entitlement Team if the irregular attendance continues.

 We expect that you will: